amrojjeh/Java-Tutorials/Meeting 3/README.md

 To create a new `Point` object for us to modify, we use the `new` operator, followed by the type and parenthesis, as if we are invoking a method.
 The reasoning for this will be covered later.
 For now, take `new Point()` as how you create a new `Point` object.

 ## Making Code Easier
-Notice that we have three problems. `add_points` for one, is in an inapporpiate place.
+Notice that we have three problems. `add_points` for one, is in an inappropriate place.
 You can imagine when you're dealing with 100s of data, and each group of data has its own group of methods related, throwing all the methods in a single file can become counter-productive.
 The second problem is that constructing point objects is also tedious, as we need to assign every value manually.
-For classes which are more sophisticated, this can become troublesome quickly.
-The other problem is that outputting each point is not only time consuming, but if we want to change how we print point, we have to look through every needle in the haystack, and in a large program, that can destroy the momentum of the project.
+For classes that are more sophisticated, this can become troublesome quickly.
+The other problem is that outputting each point is not only time-consuming, but if we want to change how we print point, we have to look through every needle in the haystack, and in a large program, that can destroy the momentum of the project.

 ### The First Problem, Methods